steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/FlexPhraser.md

 2. Open the **Macro Page Designer**, go to the **GUI Tree** and navigate to "FlexPhraser Page > Arp Parameter".
 3. Select "FlexPhaser View" and click **Edit Element** ![Edit Element](../images/EditElement.PNG) to examine the template.

->&#10069; The other control templates inside the Arp Parameter group are directly connected to the FlexPhraser MIDI module and should not require detailed explanation.
+>&#10069; The other control templates inside the Arp Parameter group are directly connected to the FlexPhraser MIDI module and do not require detailed explanation.
 The control template for creating User phrases can be found in the StepSEQ group.
 See [FlexPhraserStepSeq](./FlexPhraserStepSeq.md) for details.

 ## Template Properties